fbpx

 Start planning

-Write out your meals onto a meal planning sheet.
-As you record each meal, keep a running list of the ingredients you don’t have (and will need to buy) make each meal.
+Write out your meals on a meal planning sheet.
+As you record each meal, keep a running list of the ingredients you don’t have (and will need to buy) to make each meal.

 I like to plan meals with the freshest ingredients near the beginning of the week.
 I reserve the pantry/freezer meals for the end of the week.